Crohn's disease is a chronic inflammatory disorder, which can affect any part of the gastrointestinal tract from mouth

 Computed tomography: demonstrates bowel wall thickening, bowel obstruction, abscesses, or fistulae.
 It is good at the assessment of extra-mural complications.
 Usually completed during acute presentation or looking for complications.

-Barium swallow: helps to assess the extent of small bowel disease, particularly strictures.
+Barium follow through: helps to assess the extent of small bowel disease, particularly strictures.
+Rarely completed more as superseded by MRI.

 Colonoscopy: is used to assess the colon & terminal ileum.
 It provides an opportunity for tissue biopsy with a positive predictive value of 100%.

 Upper GI endoscopy: is indicated in patients with gastroduodenal disease.
 A biopsy is needed to differentiate Crohn’s from other pathology (e.g. PUD).

 Examination under anaesthetic (EUA): allows the thorough assessment of CD associated perianal fistula's.

 The general principle in the management of CD is to induce and then maintain remission.